mindstorm8191/settlersandwarlords/README.md

   * Saw Mill - Dedicated building for turning chopped wood into lumber, firewood and sawdust (sawdust can have later uses as well, such as for paper).
 Before the sawmill is built, all wood products are made at the Forester's Hut.
 The Sawmill will benefit from being placed beside a river (to take advantage of power by water flow).
   * Mill - Uses wind or water power to grind wheat into flour
   * Metal Shop - Uses power tools (starting with steam) to craft metal shapes that are used for tools.
 May be enhanced with tools by its own outputs
   * Steam Furnace - Later-game device - Central unit used to produce steam.
 Steam pipe routing will be part of the infastructure variable of the map-plot that the steam furnace is in; it will work as a numeric value of how many building blocks may support steam.
 This will hopefully encourage players to have all their steam devices close together.
+  * Defensive structures
+    * Watch tower - warns camps of incoming enemy troops.
+Depending on 'amount of time' the warning provides, increases defending troop effectiveness by up to 100%.
+    * Wood archer tower - elevated station that protects archers while giving them a vantage point to fire on enemies.

 Lands
 * Each land will have its own inventory.
 The player will be in charge of moving resources between places in order to satisfy resource demands of each place.